 ddev start projectname, or cd into the project directory and type

-If you do need to wipe out the database, add a flag to remove the database with
+If you do need to wipe out the database and erase DDEV’s memory of the project

 Step 4.
 Stay up-to-date

-From this point on, when you need to update DDEV-Local follow the instructions under the installation guide.
-For macOS users using Homebrew, type:
+From this point on, when you need to update DDEV follow the instructions under the installation guide.

 Join the DDEV Community